keu/docs/software/ci-cd.md

 ### Example CI/CD Workflow

-Consider an Airflow project hosted on GitHub and deployed to Astronomer.
-In this scenario, a set of `dev` and `main` branches of an Astronomer project are hosted on a single GitHub repository, and `dev` and `prod` Airflow Deployments are hosted on an Astronomer Workspace.
+Consider an Astro project hosted on GitHub and deployed to Astronomer.
+In this scenario, a set of `dev` and `main` branches of an Astro project are hosted on a single GitHub repository, and `dev` and `prod` Airflow Deployments are hosted on an Astronomer Workspace.

 Using CI/CD, you can automatically deploy DAGs to your Airflow Deployment on Astronomer by pushing or merging code to a corresponding branch in GitHub.
 The general setup would look something like this: